Current Control#

 Note

-This controller design assumes an L filter, but it can also be applied with LCL filters (see the 10-kVA converter, LCL filter example).
-If LCL-resonance damping and very low sampling frequencies are needed, the controller could be designed directly in the discrete-time domain taking the LCL filter dynamics into account [2].
+This controller design assumes an L filter, but it can also be applied with LCL filters (see the 10-kVA, LCL filter, GFL example).
+If LCL-resonance damping and very low sampling frequencies are needed, the controller could be designed directly in the discrete-time domain taking the LCL filter dynamics into account [Rahman et al., 2021].

 2DOF PI Controller#

 The design of synchronous-frame 2DOF PI current control is considered in the continuous-time domain, even though the actual implementation is discrete.
-Two typical gain selections for this control type are known as the internal-model-control (IMC) design [3] and the complex-vector design [4].
+Two typical gain selections for this control type are known as the internal-model-control (IMC) design [Harnefors and Nee, 1998] and the complex-vector design [del Blanco et al., 1999].
 Here, only the complex-vector design is considered, see Complex-Vector 2DOF PI Controller, which is compatible with the motulator.common.control.ComplexPIController

 base class.
 The controller can be expressed in a state-space form as